-- 5.23 The following programmes have special regulations that specify exceptions or additions to these regulations: - i programmes in the School of Electronic Engineering and Computer Science with a compulsory placement period. - ii MSc in Laparoscopic Surgery and Surgical Skills. - iii MA in Education for Clinical Contexts. - iv LLM in Technology, Media and Telecommunications Law by Distance Learning. - v MSc in Astrophysics (and all exit awards from that programme). - vi MSc in Chemical Research (and PgDip exit awards from that programme). - vii MRes in Clinical Research. - viii MSc in Emergency and Resuscitation Medicine. - ix MSc in Endocrinology and Diabetes. - x MSc in Endodontic Practice. - xi MSc in Gastroenterology. - xii MSc in Mathematics (and all exit awards from that programme). - xiii MSc in Physician Associate Studies.
+- 5.23 The following programmes have special regulations that specify exceptions or additions to these regulations: - i programmes in the School of Electronic Engineering and Computer Science with a compulsory placement period. - ii MSc in Laparoscopic Surgery and Surgical Skills. - iii MA in Education for Clinical Contexts. - iv LLM in Technology, Media and Telecommunications Law by Distance Learning. - v MSc in Astrophysics (and all exit awards from that programme). - vi MSc in Chemical Research (and PgDip exit awards from that programme). - vii MRes in Clinical Research. - viii MRes in Economics and MRes in Finance - ix MSc in Emergency and Resuscitation Medicine. - x MSc in Endocrinology and Diabetes. - xi MSc in Endodontic Practice. - xii MSc in Gastroenterology. - xiii MSc in Mathematics (and all exit awards from that programme). - xiv MSc in Paediatric Emergency Medicine - xv MSc in Physician Associate Studies. - xvi MSc in Tactical, Military, Operational and Austere Medicine.